Park District: East Central

 Landscaping and gateway improvements at Mountainside Park including a new sign, lighting, heritage plants, and boulders

 Memorial Stadium and Mountainside Park are closed for construction, but Oakhurst Park remains open.
-The turf track is being poured and marked in September, which is one of the last major items to be completed for the project.

-Next Milestone: Construction completion
+Next Milestone: Construction completion in 2024

 As it approaches its centennial anniversary, a $1.2 million major bond-funded investment in Memorial Stadium including safety enhancements, the replacement of artificial turf, improved drainage, new stormwater infrastructure, installation of sidewalks along field ends, and ramp access to bleachers in compliance with the Americans with Disabilities Act has been completed.
 Known as one of the best atmospheres available in a publicly-owned sports park, this investment means the venue continues to stay true to its long-standing intended use, accommodating multiple sports and providing public wellness opportunities for all Ashevillians.